 (B) Provide security or bond, in an amount and form determined by the Insurance Commissioner, which shall balance the employer’s financial condition based upon an analysis of its audited financial statements and the full accrued value of current liability for future claim payments based upon generally accepted actuarial and accounting principles of the employer’s existing and expected liability;

-(C) Meet the financial responsibility requirements set forth in rules promulgated by the board of managers or industrial council;
+(C) Meet the financial responsibility requirements set forth in rules promulgated by the industrial council;

 (D) Obtain and maintain a policy of excess insurance if required to do so by the Insurance Commissioner; and